 Luckily, the digital era has entered our life, but even then we had huge difficulties with sending a big amount of data online and were forced to use CD discs or flash drives.

+These tips should help you boost your upload speed.
+But if they don’t work, you need to try to find other ways to safely transfer your files.
 Nowadays we have a wide choice of options to send large files over the Internet with no difficulties, so in this article we will have a look at the 5 most popular ways to do it.

 Want to send a presentation, a couple of photos or some documents?
 The email option is right for you as it provides an easy way to transfer up to 10MB right to your recipient’s inbox.